 Assessment Method: Evaluation of qualified candidates may include an assessment exercise which may be followed by competency-based interview.

 Candidates who are not selected, but whose performance in the interview process nevertheless demonstrated them to be suitable for a similar function may be kept on a roster for up to seven years.
 Candidates placed on the roster may be considered for selection against future vacancies for the same function and level.

 How to apply:

 Qualified candidates may submit their applications including their United Nations Personal History form (P.11) to the address mentioned below on or before the deadline.
 The P.11 is on the https://unsos.unmissions.org/jobs.
-Applications submitted after the deadline 02 February 2018 will not be accepted.
-Curriculum Vitaes (CVs) will not be accepted.
+Applications submitted after the deadline 28 August 2018 will not be accepted.
+CVs will not be accepted.

 Please quote, Vacancy Announcement Number and Functional Title in the subject of the e-mail

 Kindly attach a copy of P11, Degree Certificate, Passport and or National Identification Card.
-Copy of Valid Driving License Please note Criminal Investigation Department (CID) and National Intelligence and Security Agency (NISA) certificates are required at a later stage of the recruitment process.
+These are required as part of your application for consideration of eligibilty.
+Please note Criminal Investigation Department (CID) and National Intelligence and Security Agency (NISA) Certificates are required at a later stage of the recruitment process.

 The United Nations shall place no restrictions on the eligibility of men and women to participate in any capacity and under conditions of equality in its principal and subsidiary organs.